NordicHPC/git-pr/README.md

 There is actually an even shorter way (2):

-1. `git pr new`: create a detached head, don't even name it locally.
+1. `git pr branch`: create a detached head, don't even name it locally.

 2. Do work, commit, etc.  If you change your mind, no need to remove anything.